4GeeksAcademy/Templates-Boilerplates/docs/deploy-heroku-mysql.md

 $ heroku create <your_application_name>
 ```

-4. Commit and push to Heroku
+4. Commit and push to Heroku.
 Make sure you have committed your changes and push to Heroku
 ```bash
 $ git push heroku master
 ```